TRACE Podcast: Bribe, Swindle or Steal

 Jared Bibler joins the podcast to discuss his lively book about the complete meltdown of Iceland’s banking sector and, as a result, its economy.
 It was a brazen scheme equal in size to three Enrons and, although it happened in 2008, it remains a timely cautionary tale for the banking sector and regulators today.

 Investigative reporter Sam Cooper describes the waves of drugs and laundered money from China crashing on Canada’s shores.
 Sam's book is "Wilful Blindness: How a Network of Narcos, Tycoons, and CCP Agents Infiltrated the West."
-(This episode was originally published in 2021.)

 With new foreign bribery charges announced against Sam Bankman-Fried this week, we’re revisiting our discussion with Jim Campbell, author of “Madoff Talks.”
 Having studied both men, he compares what we know about Bankman-Fried and Madoff.